The goals of CASA’s programs and services are:

 CASA’s Pediatric Neurology Consultation services provide assessment to identify disorders in categories such as epilepsy, seizures, headaches & migraines, neuromuscular disease, developmental delay, and brain tumors.

-Pre-Kindergarten Day Program: Ages 4-5
+Preschool Day Program: Ages 4 and 5

 Psychological Assessment and Consultation (PAC)